microbus-io/fabric/docs/first-service.md

 * Add a title to the top of the page
 * Add instructions that mention how many guesses the player has left
-* Add a UI element (link or button) to enable the player start a new game
+* Add a UI element (link or button) to enable the player to start a new game
 * Give a cleaner error message to the user on an invalid guess
 * Do not print the guessing form if the player exhausted all of their guesses
 * Do not accept guesses after the player identified the secret word